insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 As the [social media specialist at Insight](/about/theresa-tebon/), I know first-hand the stresses of social media, but I’ve also seen its immense benefits for various clients.
 There truly is no limit to what you can do with social media marketing, which means businesses in any industry can make it their own to get the specific engagement and results they are looking for.

+## Benefits of social media for small businesses

 When executed properly, there are many benefits of social media that business owners can and should be taking advantage of.
 Some of the benefits of social media marketing that I find most valuable are the ability to engage directly with your audience, increase brand awareness and easily share content.

 ### Engage directly with your audience.

 Social media engagement should be your top priority.
 This is your opportunity to connect with your audience.
 Not only does this allow your audience to feel heard but it shows them that you value their comments and opinions.

 In turn, you receive feedback regarding your content through comments, likes, shares and other methods of engagement.

 ### Increase brand awareness.